fastify/fastify-early-hints/README.md

 ## Usage

-- `eh.inject`: the array passed is directly writte on the socket of the response.
-- `eh.add`: the buffer of all additions during the lifecycle of the request is serialized on the `onSend` hook.
+- `eh.add`: Every call writes to the socket and returns a promise.
+Altought all the promises created throught the reply lifecycle are awaited in the `onSend` hook.

 ```javascript
 const Fastify = require("fastify");